 The HEC lab is proud to share a report drafted by lab director Heather Castleden and project coordinator Rob Stefanelli regarding our recent team visit to T’Sou-ke Nation, British Columbia.
 The report is available here

 The Queen’s University research team is delighted to welcome three Huu-ay-aht post-secondary students to join the project!
 Over the summer, Ayanna Clappis, Becki Nookemis, and Mikaela Petticrew will be helping with a ‘Photovoice” research project, which involves asking Huu-ay-aht citizens to take pictures and share stories about Treaty.
 This research will be going on from May to July in Ana’cla, Port Alberni, and Vancouver.
-Ayanna will work with Jon Aarssen in Ana’cla, Becki Nookemis will work with Vanessa Sloan Morgan in Vancouver, and Mikaela Petticrew will work in Port Alberni with support from Brent Ronning (Huu-ay-aht’s Post-secondary Education Administrator).
-Learn more [...]

 The meeting was graciously hosted by the T’Sou-ke Nation located on Vancouver Island, BC.
 This was the first opportunity for researchers, Knowledge Holders and other stakeholders involved in the A SHARED Future project to gather in one place.
 Attendees came from across Canada – as far East as Nova Scotia, from Vancouver Island itself and many places in between.